Antoñita Singla

-Antoñita Singla (born 1948) is a Catalan-born Romani flamenco dancer and actress.
-She often went by the stage name Antoñita La Singla or simply "La Singla".
+Antonia Singla Contreras (born 1948), more commonly known by her stage name(s) La Singla, or Antoñita Singla, is a Catalan-born Romani flamenco dancer and actress.

 Early life

 Antonia Singla Contreras was born in 1948 in the neighborhood Somorrostro de la Barceloneta, in Barcelona, Spain.
 At the time of her birth, this neighborhood was a shanty town and a Romani community.
 A few days after her birth she was in pain, perhaps caused by meningitis, and lost her hearing.
 In 1968, she made a partial recovery from her medical condition.
 While she was growing up, La Singla learned to dance rumba, fandango, bulerías and flamenco with considerable skill.
 Singla began to dance by watching her mother clapping, absorbing the rhythm and turning it into a really remarkable dance full of emotions.
 It is said that she did not speak fluently until the age of 16.